akaBaytar/house-marketplace/README.md

 - **Categories**: Properties are categorized for easy navigation, catering to both buyers and renters.
 - **Special Offers**: Listings with special offers from the owners are showcased separately.
 - **Detailed Listings**: Each listing provides in-depth information, including images, location, and features.
-- **User Authentication**: Users can sign up via email or their Google accounts, ensuring a personalized experience.
+- **User Authentication**: Users can sign up via email or their _Google_ accounts, ensuring a personalized experience.
+- **Integrated Map**: Users entered addresses are automatically marked on the map using _OpenCage API_ and _Leaflet_.

 ## Technologies Used
 - **Frontend**: Built with React and Vite, following a mobile-first approach for a responsive design.